Davidv9200/davidv9200.github.io/_posts/2024-08-15-How-to-Reset-IOS-to-Factory-Defaults.md

 ```

 ## 4. Erase the VLAN Data (Optional)
-If you're working with a switch and want to clear VLAN data, you should also erase the VLAN database:
+If you're working with a switch and want to clear VLAN data, you should also erase the VLAN database: Read why this is a good idea here ; link to post

 ```sh
 delete flash:vlan.dat